 In addition, when we are short on time, we often opt for meals that are quick, easy and highly processed.
 We don’t have time to make something ourselves, so we grab a packaged snack from a vending machine or stop in the fast food drive-through on our way home.
 Then we eat our food while doing another task, like working or driving.
 This lack of awareness while eating coupled with the low nutrient density of most ultra-processed foods, leaves us feeling unsatisfied and likely to crave more ultra-processed foods later in the day.

-Instead of letting stress wreak havoc on your diet, make healthy eating a priority in your schedule.
-It doesn’t have to be super time-consuming to eat healthy, says dietitian Melinda Maryniuk, you just have to make sure that you plan it.
+Instead of letting stress wreak havoc on your eating choices, make healthy eating a priority in your schedule.
+It doesn’t have to be super time-consuming to eat healthy, says dietitian Melinda Maryniuk – you just have to make sure you plan it.
 Set aside some time on the weekend to prep healthy snacks and meals you can rely on when things get hectic during the week.
-Even simple tasks like chopping veggies, cooking chicken or hard boiling eggs can save time and help you avoid not so healthy choices in the long run.
+Even simple tasks like chopping veggies, making hummus, or cooking a box of pasta can save time and help you avoid not so healthy choices in the long run.

-Stock your pantry and freezer with healthy foods that you know you can turn into a meal on a weeknight in 20 minutes or less.
+Stock your pantry & freezer with healthy foods that you know you can turn into a meal on a weeknight in 20 minutes or less.
 And if you have to reach for something processed?
-Maryniuk recommends keeping a stash of minimally processed foods (like cheese sticks, canned or vacuum packed tuna and peanut butter) to keep in your desk, car or anywhere else hunger usually can strike!
+Maryniuk recommends keeping a stash of minimally processed foods (like canned tuna, peanut butter, or granola bars) to keep in your desk, car or anywhere else hunger usually can strike!
 Most importantly, don’t do all your prep work for nothing.
 Block out time on your calendar where all you have to do is eat.
-Even if it’s just twenty minutes- turn off your phone, close your laptop and focus just on eating.
+Even if it’s just twenty minutes – turn off your phone, close your laptop and focus just on eating.
 You’ll feel more satisfied, less stressed and better able to take on the rest of your day!

 Problem #2: Stress makes us crave comfort.